 To quantify the capability of this process, someone could have chosen to select only one sample instead of five for each subgroup.
 These two scenarios would result in the following standard deviation calculations:

 (Consider that sample one in the above table was the individual reading for each subgroup)

 For a specification of 95 – 105, a statistical analysis program used similar standard deviations when determining the process capability results, as shown in Figure 1 and 2.

 Table 3 summaries the process capability results shown in Figure 1 and 2.

 Table 3: Summary of Cp, Cpk, Pp and Ppk Values from the Analyses

 From this table, we note a large difference between the Cp and Cpk values for a subgrouping sample size of one sample versus five.
 An examination of the standard deviation equations provides the reason for the large difference between the two sampling plans.
 The reason for this disparity is that Cp and Cpk calculations, which used an and R chart, had their equation’s standard deviation determined by averaging within subgroups, while for the individuals chart, standard deviation was calculated between subgroups.

-With a good conceptual MSA system, process sampling plans should have no effect on process performance statements.
+With a good conceptual Measurement System Analysis (MSA) system, process sampling plans should have no effect on process performance statements.
 Because of the differences noted above, we can conclude, in general, that process capability reporting can have MSA issues since a sample of five versus one did not provide similar answers; i.e., differences being only the result of luck-of-the-draw sampling.